Dome: Ancient Roman and Byzantine domes

 Roman domes are found in baths, villas, palaces, and tombs. oculi are common features.
 They are customarily hemispherical in shape and partially or totally concealed on the exterior.
 To buttress the horizontal thrusts of a large hemispherical masonry dome, the supporting walls were built up beyond the base to at least the haunches of the dome, and the dome was then also sometimes covered with a conical or polygonal roof.

 Domes reached monumental size in the Roman Imperial period.
 Roman baths played a leading role in the development of domed construction in general, and monumental domes in particular.
 Modest domes in baths dating from the 2nd and 1st centuries BC are seen in Pompeii, in the cold rooms of the Terme Stabiane and the Terme del Foro.
 However, the extensive use of domes did not occur before the 1st century AD.
 The growth of domed construction increases under Emperor Nero and the Flavians in the 1st century AD, and during the 2nd century.
-Centrally-planned halls become increasingly important parts of palace and palace villa layouts beginning in the 1st century, serving as state banqueting halls, audience rooms, or throne rooms.
-The Pantheon, a temple in Rome completed by Emperor Hadrian as part of the Baths of Agrippa, is the most famous, best preserved, and largest Roman dome.
-Segmented domes, made of radially concave wedges or of alternating concave and flat wedges, appear under Hadrian in the 2nd century and most preserved examples of this style date from this period.
+Centrally planned halls become increasingly important parts of palace and palace villa layouts beginning in the 1st century, serving as state banqueting halls, audience rooms, or throne rooms.
+The Pantheon, a temple in Rome completed by the Emperor Hadrian as part of the Baths of Agrippa, is the most famous, best preserved, and largest Roman dome.
+Segmented domes, made of radially concave wedges or of alternating concave and flat wedges, appear under Hadrian in the 2nd century, and most preserved examples of this style date from this period.

 In the 3rd century, Imperial mausoleums began to be built as domed rotundas, rather than as tumulus structures or other types, following similar monuments by private citizens.
-The technique of building lightweight domes with interlocking hollow ceramic tubes further developed in North Africa and Italy in the late third and early fourth centuries.
+The technique of building lightweight domes with interlocking hollow ceramic tubes further developed in North Africa and Italy in the late 3rd and early 4th centuries.
 In the 4th century, Roman domes proliferated due to changes in the way domes were constructed, including advances in centering techniques and the use of brick ribbing.
 The material of choice in construction gradually transitioned during the 4th and 5th centuries from stone or concrete to lighter brick in thin shells.
 Baptisteries began to be built in the manner of domed mausoleums during the 4th century in Italy.
-The octagonal Lateran baptistery or the baptistery of the Holy Sepulchre may have been the first, and the style spread during the 5th century.
+The octagonal Lateran Baptistery or the baptistery of the Holy Sepulchre may have been the first, and the style spread during the 5th century.
 By the 5th century, structures with small-scale domed cross plans existed across the Christian world.